-Thankfully, much like back pain, the most common causes of neck pain are mechanical.
+Thankfully, much like back pain, the most common causes of neck pain are mechanical and not serious (even though they might feel like they are!

 What kinds of things cause neck pain?